nltk/nltk_book/book/ch08-extras.rst

 To create a top-down chart parser, we use the Fundamental Rule as before plus three other rules: the `Top-Down Initialization Rule`:dt:, the `Top-Down Expand Rule`:dt:, and the `Top-Down Match Rule`:dt:.
-The Top-Down Initialization Rule in td-init-rule_ captures the fact that the root of any parse must be the start symbol `s`:gc:\.
+The Top-Down Initialization Rule in ex-td-init-rule_ captures the fact that the root of any parse must be the start symbol `s`:gc:\.

-.. _td-init-rule:
+.. _ex-td-init-rule:
 .. ex:: `Top-Down Initialization Rule`:dt: For each production `s`:gc: |rarr| |alpha|
    add the self-loop edge [`s`:gc: |rarr| |dot|\ |alpha|\ , (0, 0)]